EOSIO/eosio-authentication-transport-protocol-spec/CONTRIBUTING.md

 ## Working on EOSIO Authentication Transport Protocol Specification

-Code contributions are welcome and encouraged!
+Contributions are welcome and encouraged!
 If you are looking for a good place to start, check out the [good first issue](https://github.com/EOSIO/eosio-authentication-transport-protocol-spec/labels/good%20first%20issue) label in GitHub issues.

 Also, please follow these guidelines when submitting code: